iwburns/tupperware/README.md

 This library provides two types for dealing with optional / conditional values:
 * Optional - A type representing an optional value.
-* ResultT - A type representing the result of some fallible computation.
+* Result - A type representing the result of some fallible computation.

 ### Optional
 A value of this type is either a `Some` or a `None`. `Some`-values contain a value internally while `None`-values represent the absence of a given value.
 This is useful when you have a value that may or may not exist.
 Where you might otherwise use `null` or `undefined` to represent the absense of a value, you can use a `None` value instead.